Jisobe/cs665_project3/NORMALIZATION.md

 issue_state, national_provider_identifier -> state_license

-issue_state and national_provider_identifier are super keys
+issue_state and national_provider_identifier together are superkey

 Insertion anomaly: Not able to insert a row into the state license without having a provider with a national_provider_identifier already existing.